steven-kennedy/DIY-spincoater2/README.md

 # DIY-spincoater2

+This spin coater was made using a TonkaMD/Galaxy3D hard drive.
+Parts may vary depending on which hard drive you are using.

 1. Arduino Code and  motor setup
       a.
 Originally, the goal was to make a spin-coater where the user would be capable of defining an acceleration program.
 This            Arduino code currently allows for the user to define a desired-frequency and sends this frequency to and ESC connected to the            hard drive (see picture 1).
 The frequency is then incremented by 1000 rpm until the frequency exceeds 7000 rpm.